 If the value of the items rises to more than $1,000 but less than $2,000, the offense is a class 6 felony.
 For items in excess of this amount, the charge is a class 5 felony.
 Here, convictions will label a person as a felon and may result in a prison sentence of up to two-and-a-half years.
 This in addition to having a lifetime felony conviction on your record, which could impact future employment opportunities.

 Although there are never any guarantees as to outcomes or success, Hiring a Gilbert shoplifting attorney could potentially help people to avoid this outcome.
 A lawyer could help to dispute the idea that a defendant took a step towards committing theft while still in a store.
 They could examine security camera footage and talk with witnesses in an attempt to defeat an allegation of concealment or price altering.
 They could also cross-examine store workers to challenge their recollection of the incident and create reasonable doubt during a trial.

 Contact a Phoenix Shoplifting Lawyer Today

 It is illegal to take any action with the intent to steal items from a store.
 This could include behavior such as altering price tags, placing an item under a coat, or working with another to distract a store worker.

 Because of this broad definition, it is vital to obtain all possible help when facing these charges.
-A Chandler shoplifting lawyer could help from day one to protect your rights, explain the laws that pertain to your case, and promote effective defenses during every court session.
+A Gilbert shoplifting lawyer could help from day one to protect your rights, explain the laws that pertain to your case, and promote effective defenses during every court session.
 Call us today to discuss how our team may be able to help you navigate your case.